openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Function or method return type defines the static type of the result of the function or method execution (see :ref:`Function Call Expression` and :ref:`Method Call Expression`).
-During execution function or method can produce a value of type compatible (see :ref:`Type Compatibility`) to the return type.
+During the execution, the function or method can produce a value of a type compatible (see :ref:`Type Compatibility`) to the return type.

-If the function or method return type is not ``void``  (see :ref:`Type void`), and the function or method body has an execution path without a return statement (see :ref:`Return Statements`), then a :index:`compile-time error` occurs.
+If function or method return type is not ``void`` (see :ref:`Type void`), and the execution path of the function or method body has no return statement (see :ref:`Return Statements`), then a :index:`compile-time error` occurs.

-If function or method return type is not specified then it is
-- inferred from its body (see :ref:`Return Type Inference`)
-- or is ``void`` (see :ref:`Type void`) is body is absent.
+If function or method return type is not specified, then it is inferred from its body (see :ref:`Return Type Inference`).
+If there is no body, then the function or method return type is ``void`` (see :ref:`Type void`).

+|

 .. _Return Type Inference: